anr-bmbf-pivot/Artifacts-CoNEXT23-DoC/05-06-evaluation/apps/requester/README.md

 events.
 The timestamp provided by the [serial_aggregator] of the FIT IoT-Lab can be used to determine the time difference between those events.
 The meaning of each code can be found below:

-- `b`: A CoAP request was sent blockwise.
+- `b`: A CoAP request was sent block-wise.
 The ID printed is the CoAP MID.
-- `b2`: A blockwise CoAP response was received.
+- `b2`: A block-wise CoAP response was received.
 The ID printed is the CoAP MID.
-- `c`: A "2.31 Continue" CoAP response was received to trigger the sending of another block of an outstanding blockwise CoAP request.
+- `c`: A "2.31 Continue" CoAP response was received to trigger the sending of another block of an outstanding block-wise CoAP request.
 The ID printed is the CoAP MID.
-- `c2`: A CoAP request to continue a blockwise CoAP response was received.
+- `c2`: A CoAP request to continue a block-wise CoAP response was received.
 The ID printed is the CoAP MID.
 - `C`: A CoAP response was taken from the CoAP cache (either due to a cache hit or because a stale cache entry was re-validated, `V` is used to distinguish the two events exactly).
 The ID printed